Skip to main content

 Learn how to handle and store leftovers properly.

-Proper handling of leftovers makes them safer to eat later.
+Properly handling leftovers makes them safer to eat later.
 To keep your leftovers safe, follow the rules below:

 First, wash your hands with warm water and soap.
 Scrub for 20 seconds, then rinse and dry them thoroughly.
 Do this before and after handling leftovers.

 • Although it’s easy and tempting, don’t reuse the food’s original container for multiple leftover uses.
-Throw it out or recycle it and put leftovers in proper storage containers.
+Instead, place leftovers in proper storage containers.

 • If the container is dishwasher safe, remove the rubber seal and place the container, seal and lid in the dishwasher after each use.
 If you are hand washing, wash the seal, lid and container in hot, soapy water.
 Pay extra attention to the area where the seal fits into the top and the grooves where the cover attaches to the container.